-An indirect citation is when the ideas of one author are published in another author’s text but you have not read or accessed the original author’s work.
+An indirect citation or secondary source is when the ideas of one author are published in another author’s text but you have not read or accessed the original author’s work.

 |Elements of the reference||Follow the format of the reference in which you found the indirect citation.|

-(Original author last name, cited in Author last name of work where quote found, Year)
+(Original author last name, as cited in Author last name of work where quote found, Year)

 |EndNote reference type||